ltw-webdev-workshops/think-like-a-programmer/code-meet-english.md

       1. Form into pairs
       2. [Print & cut these code snippets](https://assets.learn-the-web.algonquindesign.ca/workshops/think-like-a-programmer/code-meet-english-lines-of-code.zip)
-      3. You’ll be shown a Javascript interaction
+      3. You’ll be shown a JavaScript interaction
       4. Write out the code you’d need—in English
       5. Piece together the code snippets to match